 - Stock cube – use either a chicken or a vegetable stock cube dissolved in one cup of boiling water.

-- Flour – used to coat the pork before browning.
+- Flour - used with the paprika to coat the pork before browning.

-- Sunflower oil (not pictured) – for browning the meat
+- Sunflower oil - for browning the meat

 Preparation

-- Combine the flour, paprika and salt and pepper in a bowl and use it to coat the pork pieces.
+- Combine the flour, paprika, salt and pepper in a bowl, add the pieces of pork and mix well to coat.

 - Slice the leeks lengthwise, rinse under running water to remove any dirt, and then slice them into semi-circles.